pocketpy/cTensor/README.md

 cTensor uses a custom test framework.
 To run the tests:

+For a more detailed guide, refer to [Testing Documentation](tests/README.md).

 ```bash
 # Build the test executable with CMake
 mkdir -p build && cd build